 Digital advertising is Instagram’s oldest and primary source of revenue.
 Every time Instagram rolls out a new form of real estate on the app, one can expect it to feature ads sometime down the line.
 At the time of writing, Instagram takes the liberty of showing ads on the feed, stories, Explore Tab, Reels & Shop.
 The ads come in several different formats like photo ads, video ads, carousel ads, collection ads & Shopping ads.

 Towards the end of 2016, Instagram first introduced Shoppable posts, using which brands could tag products in posts like users tag friends.
 Shoppable posts aided users in discovering and considering the purchase cycle, reducing the friction in the buying process.
 But shoppers were redirected to the brand’s website to make the purchase.
 In exchange for this reduced friction and increased conversions, Instagram would take a cut of the sale, kind of like an affiliate.

 In March 2019, Instagram took the Shoppable posts a step further — users would be allowed to checkout within the Instagram app itself, reducing the friction in the buying journey even further.
 Similar to the Shoppable posts feature, Instagram charges sellers a fee.

-Besides ad revenue sharing, creators on Instagram can make money from badges, which are a way for fans to show support to creators during a live video.
+Besides this, creators on Instagram can make money from badges, which are a way for fans to show support to creators during a live video.
 When users purchase badges during a live video, a heart icon appears next to their name in the comments.
 If users who have purchased badges ask questions during the live session, the question is highlighted.
 Creators receive a 100% of the revenue from badges purchased, and Instagram doesn’t deduct any commission.

+Other than badges, creators can also make money be selling subscriptions, and bonuses and gifts.
 In the future, one can expect Instagram to roll out more features that would reward creators monetarily.